What does a salvage title mean in terms of a car’s safety, condition and insurability?

-Most states have laws that set a threshold on the amount of damage needed to declare a car totaled, usually between 51 percent and 80 percent of the car's actual cash value.
+Some states have laws that set a threshold on the amount of damage needed to declare a car totaled, usually between 51% and 80% of the car’s actual cash value, with 75% being typical.
+These are called total loss thresholds.
+Many other states use a total loss formula comparing the cost of repairs with the actual cash value.

-There are occasions, however, when a perfectly good car gets a salvaged title.
+Once totaled, the car may receive a salvage title.
+There are occasions, however, when a perfectly good car gets a salvage title.
 A severe hailstorm can do thousands of dollars of cosmetic damage, leaving the mechanicals as good as new.
 A fender-bender can cost more to repair than an old car is worth.